Wills Solicitors

 - Leaving money and property to your loved ones

-- Structuring your estate and utilising tax exceptions and reliefs to minimise Inheritance Tax
+- Structuring your estate to maximise tax exemptions and reliefs, minimising Inheritance Tax

-- Appointing guardians to look after your minor children
+- Appointing guardians to care for your minor children

-- Creating Trusts to pass on money and property in specific ways (for example, to leave property for minor children or to place conditions on adult children’s inheritance)
+- Creating Trusts to pass on assets in a specific way (for example, leaving property for minor children or placing conditions on adult children’s inheritance)

 - Leaving money to charity

-- Create “contingencies”, for example, who should inherit if your chosen Beneficiaries die before you
+- Creating contingencies, such as specifying who should inherit if your chosen beneficiaries pass away before you

-- Reviewing your Will every 5 years or whenever your life circumstances change to ensure it reflects your current wishes
+- Reviewing your Will every 5 years or when your life circumstances change, to ensure it reflects your current wishes

 Why make a Will?

-The following are just some of the reasons you should make a Will:
+Here are just a few reasons why you should make a Will:

 Leave your money and property to whomever you like

-In England and Wales, testators can leave their money and property to anyone, including to charity if that is their wish.
-Only in very narrow circumstances can someone challenge a Will and we can provide advice about this if you have any concerns.
+In England and Wales, you can leave your assets to anyone you wish, including charitable organisations.
+Only in limited circumstances can a Will be challenged, and we can offer advice if you have any concerns about this.

-If you have children under the age of 18, you can appoint guardians to look after them should you (and your spouse, partner or anyone else with parental responsibility) unfortunately pass away while they are still underage.
+If you have children under 18, your Will allows you to appoint guardians to care for them if you and your partner or anyone else with parental responsibility pass away.

 Minimise Inheritance Tax

-- Leaving your entire estate to your spouse or civil partner (they will pay no tax and your tax-free allowance will be added to theirs)
+- Leaving everything to your spouse or civil partner (they pay no tax and inherit your tax-free allowance)

-Under the current Rules of Intestacy, if you are unmarried and don’t leave a Will, your partner cannot inherit your estate.
+Under the Rules of Intestacy, if you are unmarried and die without a Will, your partner cannot inherit your estate.
+You can protect your partner and dependents (such as stepchildren or foster children) by naming them in your Will.

 Preserve your home